DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2021-06-01-customer_segmentation.md

 - Rfm segmentation
 - Machine learning
 - Python
-- python
 seo_description: Learn about RFM Segmentation, a customer segmentation technique used to increase retention, improve marketing strategies, and enhance customer experiences.
   Discover how to implement RFM clustering using unsupervised learning.
 seo_title: 'RFM Segmentation: Understanding Customer Value with Machine Learning'
 seo_type: article
 summary: This article provides an in-depth exploration of RFM segmentation, explaining how businesses can use Recency, Frequency, and Monetary Value to identify customer groups, improve marketing, and enhance retention strategies using clustering techniques.
 tags:
 - Clustering
 - Unsupervised learning